-Student Requirements for Completion of the Course:
+> Student Requirements for Completion of the Course:

-Students will write at least three essays over the course of the semester that will include an extended literary analysis/research essay.
-The extended literary analysis/research essay will be at least 4-6 pages in length, use Modern Language Association (MLA) documentation and format, and require a minimum of four sources.
-Papers will be evaluated with rubrics derived from the Texarkana College Grading Rubric for English 1302 Composition II.
+Students will write at least four essays over the course of the semester that will include an extended literary analysis/research essay and an in-class essay.
+The extended literary analysis/research essay will be at least 4-6 pages in length, use Modern Language

+Association (MLA) documentation and format, and require a minimum of five sources.
+Papers will be evaluated with Texarkana College English Dept. grading rubrics.
 Students will incorporate the Literary Elements and Poetic Devices to analyze various genres of literature.
 Students will complete one collaborative literary project.
 Students will take the English 1302 Departmental Pre-test and Post-test.

 Three major essays and a literary project will be assigned including an extended literary analysis/research essay.
 Each essay will be worth up to 200 points with the exception of the extended literary analysis/research essay that will be worth 250 points.
 50% of the overall grade will come from the essays.
-Short story quizzes, collaborative work, in-class assignments and other work as assigned (including planning and drafts of essays) will make up 20% of the grade.
+Reading quizzes over the assigned short stories, collaborative work, in-class assignments and other work as assigned (including planning and drafts of essays) will make up 20% of the grade.
 30% of the overall course grade will come from one short story exam, a literary terms exam, a reading response journal, and one in-class essay.
 Failure to turn in any one of the three essays or the reading response journal will result in a failing grade for the course.